The 3 Most Important Money Rules: How to Survive a Recession

 - Keep an open mind to new opportunities.

-We encounter thousands of decisions over the course of our lifetime.
+We encounter thousands of decisions throughout our lifetime.
 Should I buy this?
 Should I take that trip?
 Should I upgrade my seat?
-I narrowed down those millions of lifetime choices down to a few simple rules.
+I narrowed down those millions of life choices to a few simple rules.
 You can find Ramit’s 10 money rules that I use to guide my thinking about money, my spending, et cetera.

 But how do you survive a recession?
 I’m going to share three money rules that I have used to guide my decisions to survive a recession.